-The JWST Mid-Infrared Instrument (MIRI) provides dithering capabilities for the imaging, low-resolution spectroscopy, medium-resolution spectroscopy, and coronagraphic imaging modes for optimal sampling, bad pixel mitigation, and background subtraction.
+The JWST Mid-Infrared Instrument (MIRI) provides dithering capabilities for the imaging, low-resolution spectroscopy, medium-resolution spectroscopy, and coronagraphic imaging for optimal sampling, bad pixel mitigation, and background subtraction.

 When using MIRI, dithering is required to achieve accurate photometry and to provide superior sampling (Arendt et al. 2000).
 Dither patterns for MIRI have been designed to account for the fact that telescope motions larger than ~20" typically result in new guide star acquisitions and larger observing overheads.
 The fine steering mirror (FSM) can be used for subpixel (≤50 mas) offsets, which will be used primarily for coronagraphy.
 Larger dithers are accomplished by moving JWST.